hybula/lookingglass/README.md

 6. Upload the contents of the ZIP to /var/www/html/.
 7. Rename config.dist.php to config.php and adjust the settings.
 8. (Optional) You might want to enable SSL using LetsEncrypt, take a look at [acme.sh](https://github.com/acmesh-official/acme.sh).

+#### Docker
+For installation using Docker, follow these steps and run the commands on the target machine where the application should be installed:

+1. First, ensure Docker and Docker Compose are already installed.
+2. Clone this GitHub repository: `git clone https://github.com/hybula/lookingglass.git`.
+3. Change your current working directory to the freshly cloned repository.
+4. Currently, the Docker images are not hosted on an image repository, so you'll have to build them yourself with the following command: `docker compose build`.
+5. For production use, change the environment variables inside the `docker-compose.yml` file to the desired values.
+For testing purposes, the default values are fine.
+6. Create and start the containers: `docker compose up -d`.
+7. Afterward, the Looking Glass should be reachable from your web browser at `http://$your_server_ip/`!

 ### Upgrading
 Upgrading from a previous version is easy, simply overwrite your current installation with the new files.
 Then update your config.php accordingly, the script will automatically check for missing variables.